snigdhagirdhar/sample/readme.md

         will be verified before proceeding further.
 If user requests countries A,B,C and user has to only A and C, then a string collection containing of only A and C will be returned.

+   *    Added a sample controller the annotation Countries is used.